 Donations and taxes

 The Zen Heart Sangha has a so called “ANBI status”, which means we have been formally recognised by the Inland Revenue Service (IRS) of the Netherlands as a Charity.
 Because of this all your donations are tax deductible, within the legal boundaries set by the IRS.
-This link lead to the information page from the IRS about tax deductible donations.
-These are writen in Dutch.

 If you have questions or need more information regarding this, please send us an email through firstname.lastname@example.org.